 With faculty advice, the student will choose appropriate graduate courses from those listed in the SILS catalog and from The Graduate School's catalog.
 All courses offered for credit toward the degree must be at the graduate level.

-Two required courses for the doctoral degree, INLS 881 (301) and 882 (302) (Research Issues and Questions I and II), must be taken in consecutive semesters.
-These courses present a wide range of research questions and examine multiple methods of investigation used to explore these areas of research.
+Doctoral students are required to take INLS 881 which presents a wide range of research questions and examines multiple methods of investigation used to explore these areas of research.

 Strongly Recommended Courses